ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-sg.md

 ### Step 1 - Begin as classic job submission

-Follow the same steps as a classic job submission describe [here](../submit-job) until you reach the [Step 5 - Providing a Docker image](../submit-job/#step-5-providing-a-docker-image).
+Follow the same steps as a classic job submission described [here](../submit-job) until you reach the [Step 5 - Providing a Docker image](../submit-job/#step-5-providing-a-docker-image).

 ### Step 2 - Select the notebook corresponding to your needs

 A `job` is basically a Docker container that is run within the OVHcloud infrastructure.

-Notebooks are consider has `daemon job`, meaning that it will run indefinitely until the user request an interuption.
+Notebooks are `daemon jobs`, meaning that they will run indefinitely until the user request an interuption.

-AI Training provide by default a choice of several notebooks images with different configurations.
-You need to choose the configuration that best suits your needs among the displayed ones.
+AI Training offers several notebooks images with different configurations.
+You can choose the configuration that best suits your needs among them.

 Currently the following configurations are available :

--   **PyTorch** : An OVHcloud preset image containing JupyterLab notebook, Visual Studio Code IDE and `pytorch` libraries
+-   **PyTorch** : An OVHcloud preset image including JupyterLab notebook, Visual Studio Code IDE and `pytorch` libraries
 -   **Tensorflow 2** : An OVHcloud preset image containing JupyterLab notebook, Visual Studio Code IDE and `tensorflow 2` libraries
 -   **Hugging Face Transformers** : An OVHcloud preset image containing JupyterLab notebook, Visual Studio Code IDEand `hugging face` libraries
 -   **MXNet** : An OVHcloud preset image containing JupyterLab notebook, Visual Studio Code IDE and `mxnet` libraries